Common Student Mistakes

 Finishing Up

-• Forgetting to link replacement guides back to the troubleshooting page
+• Forgetting to link replacement guides back to troubleshooting pages

-• All guides that are mentioned in the troubleshooting page should be linked from that page.
+• All guides that are mentioned in your troubleshooting pages should be linked from those pages.

 • Additional information about this milestone can be found at: